xpinux/Project-SABER/Logstash/readme.md

   "outputStream": "Microsoft-Syslog"
 }`
 This standardizes output into the Syslog table (Microsoft-Syslog).

+For the Windows Logs use this in the JSON editing of the Windos DCR ` "outputStream": "Microsoft-WindowsEvent"`

 Important: TimeGenerated must be present and a valid datetime; otherwise ingestion and analytics will be misaligned.